AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

    <td> <p>This is a deprecated field.
 Any information that this field might display is related to a feature that Workfront has removed and the field cannot be updated. </p> <p>The field is still visible in some reports and lists, but the information displayed cannot be updated. </p> <p>See <i>Budgeted Hours</i>. </p> <p>
       <MadCap:conditionalText data-mc-conditions="QuicksilverOrClassic.Draft mode">
         This field shows the number of hours budgeted for the project in the Legacy Resource Estimates area of the Business Case or in the Capacity Planner.
-       <br>If there&nbsp;are multiple job roles, this is a summary of the budgeted hours for all job roles.
-The Legacy Budgeted Hours are calculated after you have used the "Set budget to schedule" feature, or after you have defined how many of the Planned Hours should be budgeted, in the Resource Estimates area of the Business Case of the project or in the Capacity Planner.&nbsp;
+       <br>If there  are multiple job roles, this is a summary of the budgeted hours for all job roles.
+The Legacy Budgeted Hours are calculated after you have used the "Set budget to schedule" feature, or after you have defined how many of the Planned Hours should be budgeted, in the Resource Estimates area of the Business Case of the project or in the Capacity Planner.
      </p> </td> </tr> -->
   <!--<tr data-mc-conditions="">
    <td>Legacy Budgeted Labor Cost</td>
    <td> <p>This is a deprecated field.
 Any information that this field might display is related to a feature that Workfront has removed.
 This field cannot be updated. </p> <p>The field is still visible in some reports and lists. </p> <p>See <i>Budgeted Labor Cost</i>. </p>
-     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">In a project report, this field shows the labor cost associated with the project, taking into account the Cost per Hour rate of every job role and the amount of Legacy Budgeted Hours estimated in the Legacy Resource Estimates area of the Business Case that is needed for each role to complete the project.&nbsp;</p>
+     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">In a project report, this field shows the labor cost associated with the project, taking into account the Cost per Hour rate of every job role and the amount of Legacy Budgeted Hours estimated in the Legacy Resource Estimates area of the Business Case that is needed for each role to complete the project.  </p>
     --> <!--
      <p data-mc-conditions="QuicksilverOrClassic.Draft mode">The Legacy Budgeted Labor Cost in a project report is calculated using the following formula:</p>
     --> <!--
      <p data-mc-conditions="QuicksilverOrClassic.Draft mode"><code style="font-style: normal;">Legacy Budgeted Labor Cost = SUM(Job Role Cost per Hour * Legacy Budgeted Hours per Job Role)</code> </p>
     --> <!--
-     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about calculating Legacy Budgeted Labor Cost, see the article <a href="../../../manage-work/projects/project-finances/budgeted-labor-cost.md" class="MCXref xref">Understand Budgeted Labor Cost and Budgeted Hours for projects</a>&nbsp;&nbsp;</p>
+     <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information about calculating Legacy Budgeted Labor Cost, see the article <a href="../../../manage-work/projects/project-finances/budgeted-labor-cost.md" class="MCXref xref">Understand Budgeted Labor Cost and Budgeted Hours for projects</a>    </p>
     --> </td>
   </tr>
   <tr>